 Do You Really Want Business Friends?

 Facebook is a place to be social with “friends.”
 Do you really want prospects and clients knowing about your holiday celebrations, kids’ first day of school, or that you enjoyed the rock concert last night?
+This potential encroaching on your personal life is why some businesses, particularly small and/or virtual businesses, might consider getting a business mail forwarding address so they don’t have to give out their personal address for correspondence.

 A Test: Would You Like Your Own TV Channel?